-Develops a familiarity with the computer and the basics of desktop publishing working at a Macintosh terminal.
-Covers basic computer terminology, page layout + illustration software, Pagemaker and Freehand, to create professional designs.
+Develops a familiarity with the computer and the basics of desktop publishing working at a MacIntosh terminal.
+Covers basic computer terminology and page layout with current layout software.
+The basics of illustration tools will also be introduced.

-RT 260 Computers for Graphic Designers II
+ART 260 Computers for Graphic Designers II

-An introduction to more advanced software and terminology for layout and illustration.
-QuarkXpress and Illustrator will be taught.
+An introduction to advanced software and terminology for illustration and layout.
+The current illustration software will be taught.
 This course will build upon the technical foundation developed in ART 259 and ART 256.
-It is also a good adjunct to ART 220(Introduction to Illustration).
+It is also a good adjunct to ART 220 (Introduction to Illustration).